jeff5/very-slow-jython/docs/src/site/sphinx/treepython/simple_statements.rst

 We can easily reproduce in Java the sort of data structures exposed by ``symtable``.
-But we have to fill them in using the correct logic on the AST.
+But we have to fill them in using the correct logic on the AST, which is a little delicate.

 We take two passes over the source to resolve the scope of each name, since we have to see all the uses of a name in order to decide.